陈险峰教授学术报告

 Demonstration of spectrometers based on tilted fibre grating-CCD for 800nm and 1550nm ranges.

-Investigation of quantum information, quantum computing and entangle quantum state.
+Investigation of quantum information, quantum computing and entangled quantum states.

 Research Grants